Whatsapp Icon

 Understanding the journey post-lumpectomy is crucial for patients.
 Key considerations include:

-• Radiation Therapy: Most patients will require radiation therapy after a lumpectomy to eliminate any remaining cancer cells, which has its own side effects.
+• Radiation Therapy: Most patients will require radiation therapy after a lumpectomy to eliminate any remaining cancer cells, which has its side effects.

 • Regular Follow-Ups: Ongoing monitoring through mammograms and physical exams is vital to check for any signs of recurrence.